-The PSCE Conference took place on the 11th and 12th of May 2022 in Salzburg, Austria in collaboration with the University of Salzburg.
-This edition was focused on key topics in the fields of Public Safety and Public Protection and Disaster Relief (PPDR), including:...
+The PSCE Conference took place on 5 and 6 December in Brussels, Belgium in collaboration and hosted by the Belgian Federal Police.
+This edition was focused on key topics in the fields of Public Safety and Public Protection and Disaster Relief (PPDR), including: Space...

 Today 15 November in Brussels, BroadWay is under the spotlight of an event organised by the CERIS (Community for European Research and Innovation for Security on "Secured Communications System".
 David Lund (PSCE), coordinator of BroadWay, is presenting the results and...